miyanyan/mathplot/shaders/README.md

 These shader files are for development/testing.
-Shaders for morph::Visual are then compiled into the binary.
+Shaders for mplot::Visual are then compiled into the binary.

 To use one of these file-based shaders (so you can hack around with it) just copy the files into the same directory that you're launching